cpp20120/GameShiz/README.md

-# CasinoShiz
+# GameShiz

 [![](https://tokei.rs/b1/github/cpp20120/CazinoShiz)](https://github.com/cpp20120/CazinoShiz)

-Telegram party-games bot with virtual credits and party-game bot with Russian-language UI, wallet balances, admin tools, analytics, and a modular game system.
+Telegram party-games RPG bot with virtual credits and party-game bot with Russian-language UI, wallet balances, admin tools, analytics, and a modular game system.
 It runs as an ASP.NET Core host with independent game modules.

 DISCLAMER: THIS BOT IS HAS NO ANY REAL MONEY AND ABILITY TO USE THEM.